linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 The *my_access function* above runs in process context.
-To synchronize access to the shared data, we disable the interrupts and use the spinlock *lock*, i.e. the :c:func:`spin_lock_irqsave` and :c:func:`spin_unlock_irqrestore` functions.
+To synchronize access to the share data, we disable the interrupts and use the spinlock *lock*, i.e. the :c:func:`spin_lock_irqsave` and :c:func:`spin_unlock_irqrestore` functions.